Skip to Main Content

 • Inspection: Allows the buyer to terminate the contract if they’re dissatisfied with the results and can’t negotiate an acceptable resolution

-• Appraisal: This lets the buyer terminate the agreement if the home fails to appraise for the sale price
+• Appraisal: Lets the buyer terminate the agreement if the home fails to appraise for the sale price

-• Home sale: This lets the buyer back out if they can’t sell their current home by a certain date.
+• Home sale: Lets the buyer back out if they can’t sell their current home by a certain date

 As far as fees go, the only fee you pay at this point is the earnest money deposit, also referred to as an escrow deposit, which will be credited toward your down payment.